-One of the most enjoyable things to do at Tintagel Castle is to climb the 148 steps that lead into the island of Tintagel and from there to pass through the wooden door into what was once the Great Hall.
+Climb the 148 steps that lead into the island of Tintagel and from there to pass through the wooden door into what was once the Great Hall.
 Visitors can then walk through the Inner Ward area and discover how the site was organized and inhabited during the dark ages.
-The bridge is also one of the best places from which to appreciate the stunning sea views and the extraordinary natural beauty that surrounds the area.

 LEGEND OF KING ARTHUR:

 Learn about the legend of King Arthur and see how he is deeply connected to the site.
 The legend goes that once upon a time, one of the barons of an English king named Uther Pendragon was forced to send his wife Ygerna off to Tintagel Castle to stop her falling into the arms of the king, who was madly in love with her.
 The king, whilst set upon winning her heart realizes that sending his army to conquer the castle would not succeed, since the castle was too well protected and impenetrable by conventional forces.
 So instead he turned to the ‘prophet’ Merlin who dreams up a supernatural remedy.
 By using a potion to transform the king so that he looks exactly like the baron, King Uther was then able to walk right past the guards and into the castle, where he takes Ygerna to her bed.
 That night she conceived Arthur, who would become known as a great warrior renowned for his extraordinary bravery.

 THE DARK AGES: